 How can I apply to Chair or serve as Crisis Staff?

-Visit MyMUN, open a free profile (if you don't already have one), and apply as soon as delegate applications will be open!
+Visit MyMUN, open a free profile (if you don't already have one), and send a delegate application to the TLVMUN 2021 page!
 If you have any questions or problems registering, please let us know in the Contact Us section of the website or through the chat option on our Facebook page.

 Can I bring a delegation?